 After cutting the strips, use a pencil or similar object to wrap the clay around it and shape the beads.

 Step 5: Bake the Clay

 You will find baking instructions on the packaging of each Fimo clay.
 Depending on the type of clay, the baking time and temperature may differ, so look at the original packaging before putting your beads in the oven.

 I baked the Fimo with leather effect that I used here at 130 degrees for 30 minutes.
 After baking, leave the oven door open and let the beads cool naturally.
 Do not force the cooling process, as cracking may occur.

-- If you use the classic Fimo Soft, you may need to lightly trim the ends of your beads after baking to make them nice and smooth.
+Step 1: If you use the classic Fimo Soft, you may need to lightly trim the ends of your beads after baking to make them nice and smooth.
 You can do this with a nail file or 1000 grit sandpaper.
-I like the Fimo leather effect because the clay can be smoothed out nicely before baking so that it doesn't require sanding or polishing afterwards.
+I like the Fimo leather effect because the clay can be smoothed out nicely before baking so that it doesn't require sanding or polishing afterward.

-- Put a chain in between if you want to be able to adjust the length of the necklace later.
+Step 5: Put a chain in between if you want to adjust the length of the necklace later.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Lynsey Hart from Lanarkshire on July 20, 2020: